SENSUIKAN!

 6 November 1944:

-After the attack, the RO-113 is chased by destroyers HMS QUALITY, QUADRANT and ROEBUCK that arrive at the scene a few hours later.
+After the attack, RO-113 is chased by destroyers HMS QUALITY, QUADRANT and ROEBUCK that arrive at the scene a few hours later.
 British Task Force 66, with escort carriers HMS BEGUM and SHAH, is also involved in the chase of RO-113.

 13 November 1944: